PLSysSec/cse127-website/template/docs/pa/pa4.md

 ## Prior Knowledge

 During the assignment, you may encounter situations that may require to either execute HTML, Client-side JavaScript or SQL statements.
 Some levels can be solved with a few lines written in Python.
 However, no code that you are expected to write in this assignment exceeds 10 (very small) lines.
 Most of the expected code is pretty generic and can be found with a quick Google search.
-The aim of the assignment is not to teach you coding in the said languages, but you give a hands-on experience with the tricks that most "hackers" or exploiters use in today's world.
-During no time are you expected to know "truly fancy" stuff like server-side PHP, ASP, JavaScript, AJAX, JQuery, Flash, CSS or in general - anything beyond the realms of the aforementioned techniques.
+The aim of the assignment is not to teach you coding in the said languages, but to give you hands-on experience with the tricks that most "hackers" or exploiters use in today's world.
+During no time are you expected to know "truly fancy" stuff like PHP, ASP, server-side JavaScript, AJAX, JQuery, Flash, CSS or in general - anything beyond the realms of the aforementioned techniques.

 ## Useful Resources

-Here are few resources which I think you will find very helpful while solving the assignment.
+Here are few resources which you may find very helpful while solving the assignment.
 They are, in no particular order:

 1. GET and POST requests - <a href="https://www.w3schools.com/tags/ref_httpmethods.asp">https://www.w3schools.com/tags/ref_httpmethods.asp</a>
 2. Python Requests library - <a href="http://docs.python-requests.org/en/master/">http://docs.python-requests.org/en/master/</a>